-The Green is a 'care home' that provides accommodation for a maximum of 43 adults, of all ages with a range of health care needs and physical disabilities.
-At the time of the inspection there were 43 people living at the service.
+St Martin's is a 'care home' that provides accommodation for a maximum of 40 adults, of all ages with a range of health care needs and physical disabilities.
+At the time of the inspection there were 34 people living at the service.
 People in care homes receive accommodation and nursing or personal care as single package under one contractual agreement.
 CQC regulates both the premises and the care provided, and both were looked at during this inspection.

-The Green is situated in the town of Redruth.
-It is a purpose built two storey building with a range of aids and adaptations in place to meet the needs of people living there.
+St Martin's is situated in the town of Camborne.
+It is a purpose built one storey building with a range of aids and adaptations in place to meet the needs of people living there.
 There were people living at the service who were living with dementia and were independently mobile.
 There was pictorial signage at the service to support some people, who may require additional support with recognising their surroundings.
-The Green is close to the centre of Redruth with links to public transport.
-There is a main lounge/dining area in the entrance of the home.
-There are seven separate 'units' where people's bedrooms are located along with a lounge/dining area and kitchenette.
-All rooms were single occupancy.
-There is a lift to allow people access throughout the home.
+There is a central hub of lounge and dining spaces, as well as three separate lounges.
+People's bedrooms were personalised and were for single occupancy.
 There were a range of bathing facilities in each area designed to meet the needs of the people using the service.
 There was a courtyard which people could use.

-This unannounced comprehensive inspection took place on 26 June 2018.
-At the last inspection, in July 2016 the service was rated Good.
+This unannounced comprehensive inspection took place on 5 November 2018.
+At the last inspection, in May 2016 the service was rated Good.
 At this inspection we found the service remained Good.